mvolkmann/blog/src/web-dev-tips.md

 | High Efficiency Image File (HEIF)       | ✓            | ✓         | 16-bit, 65,536     | Apple apps, not browsers     |

 GIF, JPEG, PNG, and APNG are widely supported by web browsers.
+WebP images are typically preferred over JPEG and PNG images because they are much smaller that equivalent images in those formats.
 WebP is supported by Chrome, Edge, Firefox, and Safari.
 However, Safari 14 does not support animated WebP images.
-Safari 15 does, but only runs in macOS 11 (Big Sur) and later.
+Safari 15 does, but it only runs in macOS 11 (Big Sur) and later.
 HEIF is not supported by any web browsers.

 TODO: Discuss image compression and options to optimize each format.